StanJBrown/playground/docs/api/gp/tree/tree.md

 ### is_terminal()
-A boolean function that checks to see if `TreeNode` instance is a terminal.
+A boolean function that checks to see if `Node` instance is a terminal.

     Returns: